fortify/shared-gradle-helpers/README.md

   `<version>` contains dot-separated digits like `1.5` or `1.8.32`.
   The script provides the `startSnapshotBranch` task to assist in creating correctly named snapshot branches.
-* Whenever a snapshot branch is ready to be released, the developed runs the `releaseSnapshot` task.
+* Whenever a snapshot branch is ready to be released, the developer runs the `releaseSnapshot` task.
 This task will merge the changes from the current snapshot branch with the master branch, and tag those changes using the version number from the snapshot branch name.
 For example, the current state of the